 I tried very hard to remain steady on that list, but once in a while, would squeeze in something out-of-order, but only in the case of an “emergency.”

-Hope this helped–Keep a furniture repair appointment log book to schedule customer repairs and maintain a “call-back” list.
+I hope this little tip about keeping a furniture repair appointment logbook to schedule customer repairs and maintain a “call-back” list helped you today.
 Stop the crazies and relax a bit.

 What methods have you found successful to tackle and tame the “chair caning appointment repair monster”?
 Love to hear your secret weapon, leave your comments below.